A comprehensive list of eligible and ineligible expenses

 - Au pair agency fees—required application or agency fees or deposits that are paid in connection with the actual placement of an au pair or other caregiver.

 - Expenses for a day care center, summer day camp, or preschool.
-The facility must be licensed under state or local law if it cares for seven or more children.

 - Expenses for an unlicensed day care center that cares for six or fewer children.